Daniel-KM/Omeka-S-module-IiifServer/README.md

 To fix Amazon cors issues, see the [aws documentation].

-### Cache via module [Derivative Media]
+### Cache

 When your documents are big (more than 100 to 1000 pages, depending on your server, your network and your public), you may want to cache manifests in order to delivrate them instantly.
-It is possible with module [Derivative Media].
-In that case, check the option in the config or each module.
+In that case, check the option in the config.

 ### Local access to iiif source